ucsb-cs148-w23/project-t04-interactivesolarsystem/team/sprint01/lect03.md

 Catchup on lab01.

 Mason: installed Unity and researched on Youtube on potential ideas.

 Aashay: worked on lab01.

-Ethan: plan to download Unity and watch tutorial on React
+Ethan: plan to download Unity and watch tutorial on React.

 Elizabeth: plan to work on hello world and finish up lab01

-Dingfan: installed and registered for Unity and plan to finish lab01
+Dingfan: installed and registered for Unity and plan to finish lab01.

 Richard: plan to work on helloworld and watched tutorials for future progress.

 Helloworld app: javascript

-to do: problem_scenario.md file
+To do: problem_scenario.md file